ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ### dataType

-The annoyance that everything becomes a `string` when we are posting forms is finally over.

-By simply setting `dataType` to `json`, you can store any data structure allowed by [devalue](https://github.com/Rich-Harris/devalue) in the form, and you don't have to worry about failed coercion, converting arrays to strings, etc!
-You don't even have to set names for the form fields anymore, since the `$form` store data is now posted, not the fields in the html.
-They are now merely placeholders for the data.
+By simply setting `dataType` to `json`, you can store any data structure allowed by [devalue](https://github.com/Rich-Harris/devalue) in the form, and you don't have to worry about failed coercion, converting arrays to strings and back, etc!
+You don't even have to set names for the form fields anymore, since the data in the `$form` store is now posted, not the fields in the html.
+They are now merely UI components for the data.

+As a precaution, `superForm` will try to detect nested objects, and if found, an error is thrown unless `dataType = 'json'`.

 ## Requirements

-The requirement for this however, is that **1.
-JavaScript is enabled in the browser**, and **2.
-The form has use:enhance applied**. `superForm` will try to detect nested objects, and if found, an error is thrown unless `dataType = 'json'`.
+The requirement for this however, is that

+1. **JavaScript is enabled in the browser**
+2. **The form has use:enhance applied.**

 ## Nested errors and constraints